-The extruder: The core machine of the masterbatcher
+The core machine of the masterbatcher

 A single or twin-screw extruder with electric motor that drives long worm shafts in a cylinder is the most common machine for producing masterbatches.

 From kneader to extruder